ArttuLaalo/linux-course/linux_al.md

 -Kept following these instructions https://github.com/johannaheinonen/johanna-test-repo/blob/main/linux-20082025.md and got Virtual machine finally started.

+-I checked from Task Manager that my VT-x is on.
+From CPU Virtualization: Enabled

 -In the start of ISO installation I was not sure what to download but after trying gnome.iso and xfce.iso I got it working.
 In the start I installed wrong files to wrong folder in my computer and created DVD(D) drives

 -After getting the settings right and VM started all the applications worked.